pdevyatov/Analytics-Conversion-Tracking/README.md

 # How to use

-1. Put the "conversionTracker.js" in yor site folded.
+1. Put the "conversionTracker.js" in yor site folder.

 2. Add some class to any buttons, links, or items on the page.
 For example:
 ```html